In this article:

 King’s Business School

-Wednesday 17 January, 10.30
+Wednesday 30 July, 10.30

-Can I defer my place to a future ceremony?
+Can I attend a later graduation ceremony?

 All students will have the opportunity to defer to a ceremony in the following session.
 This can be done through the booking task once you have received your invite.